fisher-alice/johnny-five-wiki/Servo.md

 The `Servo` class constructs objects that represent a single Servo attached to the physical board.
-This class is designed to work well with both **Standard** and **Continuous** motion servos.
+This class is designed to work well with both **Standard** and **Continuous** rotation servos.

 ### Parameters